RawanIb/ctrl-stg4000/stgx_api_install_guidlines/README.md

 #download and install the dll from mulitchannelsystems
 python -m stg.install
 ```
+> Changes bellow are for STG5, if you are using STG4 you can skip them.
+If the changes were made once, you can skip bellow steps and run third and fourth commands from the above code snippet.

 ### Chnages in order to make it work for STG5:
 (Files after changes attached)